mascah/cookiecutter-turbo-django/docs/4-guides/event-driven-architecture.rst

     event_store.append(OrderShippedEvent(order_id=order.id, shipped_at=now))
     # Current state = replay all events for this order

-The critical distinction: in event sourcing, **events are the database**.
-You don't have a separate ``Order`` table—you reconstruct order state by replaying its event stream.
+In event sourcing, **events are the database**.
+You don't have a separate ``Order`` table.
+You reconstruct order state by replaying its event stream.

 What We're Doing Is Different
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^